 Transwestern Pipeline.
-On November 1, 2006, pursuant to agreements entered into with GE Energy Financial Services ("GE") and Southern Union Company ("Southern Union"), we acquired the member interests in CCE

-Holdings, LLC ("CCEH") from GE and certain other investors for \$1.0 billion.
+On November 1, 2006, pursuant to agreements entered into with GE Energy Financial Services ("GE") and Southern Union Company ("Southern Union"), ETP acquired the member interests in CCEH from GE and certain other investors for \$1.0 billion.
 The member interests acquired represented a 50% ownership in CCEH.
-CCEH owns, among other pipelines, the Transwestern Pipeline, a 2,500 mile interestate natural gas pipeline.
+CCEH owns, among other pipelines, the Transwestern Pipeline, a 2,500 mile interstate natural gas pipeline.
 In a second and related transaction, CCEH redeemed ETP's 50% interest ownership in CCEH in exchange for 100% ownership of Transwestern Pipeline Company, LLC ("Transwestern") on December 1, 2006, following which Southern Union will own all of the member interests of CCEH.
 Following the final step, Transwestern became a new operating subsidiary of ETP.
-In connection with the December 1 transaction, we assumed approximately \$520.0 million of long-term indebtedness of Transwestern and received cash of approximately \$55.0 million (of which approximately \$49.0 million was received prior to November 30, 2006).
-We financed a portion of the purchase price with the proceeds from our issuance of approximately 26.1 million Class G Units issued to Energy Transfer Equity, L.P. simultaneous with the closing on November 1, 2006
+In connection with the December 1 transaction, ETP assumed approximately \$520.0 million of long-term indebtedness of Transwestern and received cash of approximately \$55.0 million (of which approximately \$49.0 million was received prior to November 30, 2006).
+ETP financed a portion of the purchase price with its issuance of approximately 26.1 million Class G Units issued to the Parent Company simultaneous with the closing on November 1, 2006.